shmuelzon/esp32-ble2mqtt/README.md

 * `server` - MQTT connection parameters
 * `publish` - Configuration for publishing topics
 * `topics`
+  * `prefix` - Which prefix should be added to all MQTT value topics.
+OTA related topics are already prefixed and are not affected by this value
   * `get_suffix` - Which suffix should be added to the MQTT value topic in order to issue a read request from the characteristic
   * `set_suffix` - Which suffix should be added to the MQTT value topic in order